 In the short-term, companies have to make profits, and it doesn't look like anyone is making profits from these technologies at the present time - without heavy government subsidies.
 If those subsidies are taken away, such as in the solar panel field, the entire business could evaporate.

 And the current Administration is more than a little hostile to renewable energy and electric vehicles.
 The Trump Administration is poised to impose a 200% to 300% duty on imported solar panels, which could effectively kill off the entire solar industry, as 90% of all solar panels sold the United States are indeed, imported.
 At triple the present cost, solar panels are no longer a cost-effective proposition.

 State after state has enacted new utility regulations which no longer require the utility companies to buy back electrical power at retail rates.
 Again, this makes solar uneconomical for the average American, much less even the wealthy American.
 While it may seem we are very close to a solar Shangri-la, we are actually a long way away, as without these government and utility subsidies, the entire thing collapses under its own weight.
-Throw in a Administration hustle to solar, the entire thing disappears.
+Throw in a Administration hostile to solar, the entire thing disappears.

 The same problem exists for electric cars.
 Without electric car tax subsidies, which likely will disappear, electric cars will be less and less affordable.
 Without an infrastructure of charging stations, electric cars will be impractical.
 The technological press is getting ahead of itself and promising electric cars for everyman within a few years.